 Moab, Utah, is a treasure trove of adventure, renowned for its stunning landscapes, towering red rock formations, and thrilling outdoor activities.
 While Arches and Canyonlands National Parks draw crowds from around the globe, numerous hidden gems await those willing to explore Moab a bit further off the beaten path.
 Moab is our go-to getaway for an escape from the snow in March and sometimes other times of the year as well.
 Spring break weeks in Moab tend to be crowded though, so we seek out spots off the beaten path.
 Here’s our list of the top 10 things to do in Moab that will let you experience the area’s unique beauty and solitude off the beaten path.
+We’ve updated this post for 2025 with 2 bonus off-the-beaten path activities for you to enjoy!

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.